-- Please use the template that can be found at the PIT software distribution site (the link will be announced when ready) to prepare the Essay section (please use non-US version of template, GemPhase1.doc or GemPhase1.tex; for the reference, check the previous call for proposal pages).
+- Please use the template that can be found at the PIT software distribution site (Latex and Word templates are available) to prepare the Essay section (please use non-US version of template, GemPhase1.docx or GemPhase1.tex; for the reference, check the previous call for proposal pages).

 - The scientific justification page has one-page limit for the text.
 Two additional pages can be used for references and figures.
 For page limits of other part of the essay, please refer to the description in the templates.

 - Be sure to include example Integration Time Calculator (ITC) output -- please see the instructions in the template.